mengzaiqiao/mengzaiqiao.github.io/content/post/working-with-me/index.md

 ## PhD

-~~I will be taking 1-2 PhD students in 2024 to be working on biomedical knowledge graphs, GNN and NLP. ~~
+<del>I will be taking 1-2 PhD students in 2024 to be working on biomedical knowledge graphs, GNN and NLP. </del>

 **My current PhD position for 2024 is full.**